parthchilwerwar/FOODZ/README.md

 ```

-I hope you will be happy :) and if you find any error just Message me ! through my linkedin in my profile
+I hope you will be happy :) and if you find any error just Message me ! through my linkedin in  profile